Natural Slugging: How to Do It Without Petroleum Jelly

 Three things, mostly.

+1. The base is oil, not water.
 Most lotions and "body butters" sold in mass market are 60-80% water by weight.
 The plant ingredients have to be emulsified into that water, which requires a synthetic emulsifier.
-Plant-based body butters, properly made, are anhydrous — no water phase.
+Plant-based body butters, properly made, are anhydrous, no water phase.
 The base is plant oils and plant butters held together by their own structure (often beeswax in the case of beeswax-based formulas, or just by the natural firmness of the butters themselves).

 This is why a real plant-based body butter feels denser than a lotion.
-It's also why it doesn't need preservatives — water is what makes preservatives necessary.
+It's also why it doesn't need preservatives, water is what makes preservatives necessary.

-In an anhydrous body butter, the plant oils aren't just there for marketing — they're literally what makes up the product.
+2. The plants are doing structural work, not flavoring.
+In an anhydrous body butter, the plant oils aren't just there for marketing, they're literally what makes up the product.
 The basil-infused olive oil in our Basil Body Butter makes up the majority of the formula.
 The basil isn't an inclusion; it's the foundation.

+3. The ingredient list is short enough to read.
 A plant-based body butter that takes itself seriously usually has 4-8 ingredients.
 Carrier oil(s), plant infusion(s), a wax or butter for firmness, an antioxidant.
-If you're looking at a list of 25 ingredients in fine print, you're looking at something else — possibly still good, but not a plant-based body butter in the structural sense.
+If you're looking at a list of 25 ingredients in fine print, you're looking at something else, possibly still good, but not a plant-based body butter in the structural sense.

 If you're shopping plant-based body butter, you'll see four base ingredients dominate the category.
 Each has a different character:

-Shea butter (Vitellaria paradoxa) — the dominant body butter base.
+Shea butter (Vitellaria paradoxa), the dominant body butter base.
 Rich, creamy, melts at body temperature, has a faint nutty smell.
 The most moisturizing of the common plant butters for dry skin.
 Some people find it heavy.
 African-sourced, can be ethically traded or not depending on the brand.

-Cocoa butter (Theobroma cacao) — firmer than shea, with a faint chocolate scent.
+Cocoa butter (Theobroma cacao), firmer than shea, with a faint chocolate scent.
 Forms a more occlusive layer on skin.
 Often blended with softer oils because pure cocoa butter is too firm by itself.

-Mango butter (Mangifera indica) — softer than shea, milder scent, absorbs faster.
+Mango butter (Mangifera indica), softer than shea, milder scent, absorbs faster.
 Good for people who find shea heavy.

-Beeswax + plant oil — not technically a plant butter but the structural equivalent.
+Beeswax + plant oil, not technically a plant butter but the structural equivalent.
 Beeswax sets the firmness; the body of the product is plant oil.
 This is the InVine approach.
 It produces a body butter that's lighter on the skin and absorbs into the lipid barrier without sitting on top of it.

 InVine's Basil Body Butter uses the beeswax-and-plant-oil approach because it lets the plant infusion stay front and center.
-The infused olive oil — with whole-herb infusions of holy basil (tulsi), sweet basil, and Thai basil — is the majority of the formula, set into balm structure with beeswax from a local Tallahassee beekeeper and finished with Vitamin E.
+The infused olive oil, with whole-herb infusions of holy basil (tulsi), sweet basil, and Thai basil, is the majority of the formula, set into balm structure with beeswax from a local Tallahassee beekeeper and finished with Vitamin E.

 This question comes up often, so it's worth being direct about it.